-A variety of species-at-risk are threatened by invasive species.
+A variety of Species of Greatest Conservation Need are threatened by invasive species.
 Some of these are Japanese honeysuckle, mile-a-minute weed, and multiflora rose - all examples of invasive species found in upland habitats that are used by a variety of grassland birds and the Delmarva Fox Squirrel.